 To imagine four women traveling to the far reaches of Nome, Alaska in 1902 is remarkable.
 For the Sisters of Providence, it was their mission - a mission of compassion, caring, and dedication that has carried them across the state to communities in need.

-Today we honor that partnership with Alaska - a partnership that continues to grow and strengthen as the Sisters of Providence look to meet the needs of Alaskan for generations to come.
+Today we honor that partnership with Alaska - a partnership that continues to grow and strengthen as the Sisters of Providence look to meet the needs of Alaskans for generations to come.

 A Rich Heritage

 Founded in Montreal, Canada in 1843, the Sisters of Providence were well prepared for new challenges.
 Following their mission to minister to the needs of the poor, sick and unfortunate, they responded to communities throughout the Northwest United States.
 By 1900 they had established 29 hospitals, schools, orphanages, homes for the aged, shelters for the mentally ill, and Indian schools.
 Within two years, they would respond to yet another need.
 This time, in Alaska.

 Following rumors that three of the largest gold nuggets ever found in Alaska were near Nome, prospectors head west.
 By 1900, over 10,000 inhabitants occupy the town.
 With no formalized government, the community has few provisions for social welfare and local leaders look beyond the town for help.
 Heeding their call, two Roman Catholic priests arrive in July, 1901.
 Knowing of the great works of the Sisters of Providence, they persuade the Sisters to establish a much needed hospital in Nome.